zlorb/scapy/README.md

 # Pre-requisites
 These steps were tested on Windows 8.1 64-bit.
 Currently using Visual Studio to compile some of the dependencies (may look for free alternatives later).
+Visual Studio could be skipped if installing only pre-compiled binaries.

 You should have the following installed already: